Vocabulary matching worksheet inputs

 Technical Details:

-Vocabulary matching worksheet rules and teaching effect
+Vocabulary matching transformation rules

-Pipe-separated pair Producer | An organism that makes its own food Text on the left is the term; text on the right is the definition.
+Pipe row Producer | An organism that makes its own food Text before the pipe is matched with text after the pipe.

 Spaced dash Hypothesis - A testable explanation for an observation A dash with spaces on both sides separates the term and definition.